-Laying a lawn is not your average gardening task, and to do it correctly takes careful planning, preparation and patience.
+Laying a lawn is not your average gardening task, doing it correctly takes careful planning, preparation and patience.
 If you are interested in laying a lawn in your garden, why not contact the professionals?
 Here at Lawn & Weed Expert, we can supply and lay your new lawn stress-free!
-Simply enquire about our garden turf laying service.
+Enquire today about our turf laying service.

-Now comes the trickier part, actually laying the lawn.
-There's a lot to be said for well-prepared soil, get your preparation right and your new lawn should establish quickly with very few problems!
+Now comes the tricky part: actually laying the lawn.
+There's a lot to be said for well-prepared soil, so get your preparation right and your new lawn should establish quickly with very few problems.

 - Start by skimming off any old grass, removing debris and weeding the existing patch of land.

-- Level out the land by filling and dips with soil and flatten and pronounced lumps and bumps.
+- Level out the land by filling any dips with soil and flatten any pronounced lumps and bumps.

-- Using a rake, spread some fertilizer over the surface of the soil and water the soil well using a hosepipe.
+- Using a rake, spread some fertiliser over the surface of the soil and water the soil well using a hosepipe.

 - Starting at the edges, lay your first piece of turf.
-Unroll the turf gently & complete the first 'row'.
+Unroll the turf gently and complete the first 'row'.

 - Lay your second row next to the first, ensuring the seams of the turf are completely flush and compacted together.

-- Repeat until the entire lawn is complete & trim any excess using a sharp cutting tool.
+- Repeat until the entire lawn is complete and trim any excess using a sharp cutting tool.

-Once your turf is laid, the hardest part of this job is over.
-Now, you just need to keep your lawn happy while it establishes its roots.
+Once you have laid your lawn, the hardest part of the job is over.
+Now you just need to keep the turf lawn happy while it establishes its roots.
 Soak the lawn with water regularly, it's better to apply lots of water to the lawn less frequently to help the roots establish deeper in the soil rather than near to the surface.

-Note: It's best to avoid walking on your lawn until it has had a chance to establish, this could take several weeks!
+Note: It's best to avoid walking on your lawn until it has had a chance to establish.
+This may take several weeks!

 And there you have it, the simple steps on how to lay your lawn.
 Be sure to follow each step carefully and avoid moving onto the next stage before you are happy and certain with the previous stage.